jbellingham/blog-backup/cl0vu413102mnj6nv1daiewpb.md

 ---

-1. You are not charged for the time spent spinning up the container, but time spent on code initialisation once the container has started is charged
+1. You are not charged for the time spent spinning up the container, but time spent on code initialisation once the container has started is charged ([Operating Lambda: Performance optimization – Part 1](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-1/))